 My latest blog : The emperor’s new long johns …

 “Let me start by wishing you a happy anniversary.
 Of what? well, I don’t know, but everyone seems to be commemorating something this year – UK-Japan trading relations 400 years …...”
 Read more

 Other recent blogs

-Elsewhere on the Japan section of the site, you can find a and a collection of long and short case studies from successful UK companies success in Japan is here.
+Elsewhere on the Japan section of the site, you can find a summary of the latest opportunities in the Japanese market for UK companies and a collection of long and short case studies from successful UK companies success in Japan is here.

 About Me, and the Japanese market

 I first came to Japan in 1985 and fell in love with the place immediately.
 How can you not like a country where taxi drivers wear white gloves and carry feather dusters in the glove compartment to make sure that the cab is always spotless?

 Back then, Japan was still a pretty closed market, rife with tariffs and quotas.
 My first job in the British Embassy was to try to resolve some of these trade barriers for British companies – like the manufacturer of chocolate wafers, who wanted to prove that his products were biscuits, not chocolate, because the tariff was lower on biscuits.